Gastritis Treatment in Daly City, CA

 - Difficulty swallowing or severe pain

-These symptoms may indicate bleeding ulcers, perforation, or severe anemia.
+These symptoms may indicate serious complications such as bleeding ulcers, perforation, or severe anemia.

 The CDCH Specialist Team